Koer Singh Kalal

-Bhai Koer Singh or Kuir Singh was an 18th-century Sikh scholar who is most famously known for authoring Gurbilas Patshahi Das.
+Bhai Koer Singh or Kuir Singh was an 18th-century Sikh scholar who is best known for authoring Gurbilas Patshahi Das.
 It provides a detailed account surrounding the life of Tenth Sikh Guru, Guru Gobind Singh and the origins of the Khalsa.
 It is regarded as the first reliable and comprehensive source as he was also a close companion of Bhai Mani Singh.

 Early life

 Born as Bishan Singh or Bishan Chand into a Kalal family.
 He identified himself as a resident of a Kamboa neighborhood.
 Initially, he is known as a firm follower of Vaishnavism.
 Later, he embraced Sikhism and became a devout follower of Guru Gobind Singh.

 Subsequently, he adopted the name Koer Singh Kalal, possibly to identify with Jassa Singh Ahluwalia (Kalal), the supreme Sikh leader of the Dal Khalsa.
 After losing his job, he became a close aide of Bhai Mani Singh and spent time in his company.
 During this time, Bhai Mani Singh narrated stories about Guru's life to him.